dart-lang/sdk/README.md

     in many ways (e.g. to tally together all libraries that belong to a package, or all libraries that match certain name pattern).

+  * [`deferred_library_check`][deferred_lib]: a tool that verifies that code was split into deferred parts as expected.
+This tool takes a specification of the expected layout of code into deferred parts, and checks that the output from `dart2js` meets the specification.

   * [`function_size_analysis`][function_analysis]: a tool that shows how much code was attributed to each function.
 This tool also uses dependency information to compute dominance and reachability data.
 This information can